mpcarl-ibm/crs-docs/_api/reference.md

 Signature={signature}
 ```

-The date is provided in `YYYYMMDD` format, and the region can be any value (e.g. `us-geo` or `us-east-1`).
+The date is provided in `YYYYMMDD` format, and the region can be any value (e.g. `us-standard`).
 The `host` and `x-amz-date` headers are always required, and depending on the request other headers may be required as well (e.g. `x-amz-content-sha256`).
 The 256 bit signature is given as 64 hexadecimal character string and is calculated from multiple combinations and hashes of the request elements.
 Due to the need to recalulate the signature for every individual request, many developers prefer to use a tool or SDK that will produce the authorization header automatically.

-> **INTERNAL NOTE**: The signature calculation process is fairly involved.
-Assuming we don't want to link to AWS documentation, we could describe it on another page here and link to our version of it, or gently suggest the reader research calculation methods.
-Thoughts?
-Here is the AWS documentation on single payload (as opposed to multipart uploads) [signature calculation](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html).
+> **INTERNAL NOTE**: The signature calculation process is fairly involved, and will be illustracted here but is still in-progress.
+[AWS signature calculation documentation can be viewed here](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html).

 ### Common Headers and Error Responses